Alumni

 Current Position: Founding Director of High School Placement

-Joan Herron is an award-winning educator and passionate advocate for equitable education for all children.
-She is in her sixth year as the Founding Director of High School Placement and leads social and emotional learning and restorative practices programs for over 200 middle school students.
-Herron has unique gifts of relationship building, communication and conflict resolution.
+Joan Calvert is an award-winning educator and passionate advocate for equitable education for all children.
+Calvert currently serves as the Program Director of South Tulsa Community House- a nonprofit social service agency that serves over 10,000 families annually.
+As the Program Director, Calvert oversees community-based programs, initiates and local partnerships.
+Previously, she served as the Founding Director of High School Placement, where she led social and emotional learning and restorative practices programs for over 200 middle school students.
+Calvert has unique gifts of relationship building, communication and conflict resolution.
 She aspires to continue to use these to elevate a generation of prepared, confident and well-rounded minority youth through education, training and mentorship.
-"My degree from OSU has equipped me with the tools necessary to expand my career and serve students in a greater capacity," said Herron.
+"My degree from OSU has equipped me with the tools necessary to expand my career, and serve individuals and families in a greater capacity," said Calvert.

 Dr. Erik Dewey